strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/optional/rbac.md

 ## Registering conditions

-To be available in the admin panel, conditions should be declared and registered in the [`./config/functions/bootstrap.js`](/developer-docs/latest/setup-deployment-guides/configurations/optional/functions.md#bootstrap) file.
+To be available in the admin panel, conditions should be declared and registered in the global [`bootstrap` function](/developer-docs/latest/setup-deployment-guides/configurations/optional/functions.md#bootstrap) found in `./src/index.js`.
 Register a single condition with the `conditionProvider.register()` method:

 ```js
 module.exports = async () => {